jigrub12/jigrub12/README.md

 # 💫 About Me:
-I'm an avid software dev and security enthusiast studying Computer Science at the University of Maryland, College Park.<br>
+I'm an avid software dev and security enthusiast studying Computer Science at the University of Maryland, College Park.
+I am currently a Security Engineering Intern at Google working extensively on Gemini Security through infrastructural security practice enforcement and conducting investigations on internal testing frameworks.<br>

 ## 🌐 Socials: